-The Managing Director established, as the President & CEO for the SinterCast Group, the Group Management including the Operations Director and the Finance Director.
-More detailed information of the Managing Director and the Group Management is presented on page 19.
+The Managing Director established, as the President & CEO for the SinterCast Group, the Group Management during 2021 including the Operations Director and the Finance Director.
+The Operations Director left the company on 31 December 2021 and will not be replaced.
+More detailed information of the Group Management is presented on page 18.